-The intervals for tests and examinations of MSP vessels mandated by international convention should be in accordance with the U.S. interpretations of those international conventions.
-This includes such items as drydocking, internal structural examinations, cargo tank internal structural examinations, examinations of pressure vessels and boilers, inspections of tailshaft(s) (unless the tailshaft(s) and seal are enrolled in an alternate monitoring program as approved and administered by the ACS), replacement of items with expiration dates, and the service interval requirements for lifesaving and firefighting equipment.
-Additional guidance regarding the servicing of lifesaving appliances that are not U.S. Coast Guard approved is provided in Section 1.12 below.
+The intervals for tests and examinations of MSP vessels mandated by international convention should be in accordance with the U.S. interpretations of those international conventions unless specified otherwise.
+This includes such items as drydocking, internal structural examinations, cargo tank internal structural examinations, replacement of items with expiration dates, and the service interval requirements for lifesaving and firefighting equipment.
+The hull exam dates should align with the established anniversary date under the IMO HSSC.
+Additional guidance regarding the servicing of lifesaving appliances that are not U.S. Coast Guard approved is provided in Section 1.11 below.
+The frequency of survey intervals and survey procedure for items such as inspection of pressure vessels, tailshaft(s) (if the tailshaft(s) and seal are enrolled in an alternate monitoring program as approved and administered by the ACS), boiler safety valves, fuel tank internals, auxiliary boiler examinations, and sea valve internal structural examinations will be governed by the ACS's rules and do not have to be listed on the COI.
+During the course of the inspection, the U.S. Coast Guard may accept classification society surveys and certificates as evidence of compliance with class rules and international regulations for this equipment and systems.